Quicr/quicr-arch-spec/moq-arch.md

   +------+    +---+              +----+         +-----+
 ~~~

-The above picture shows Quicr media delivery tree for a sample
+The above picture shows QuicR media delivery tree
-video conferencing example, formed with multiple relays in the
+formed with multiple relays in the network.
-network.
-The example conference has 4 participants with Alice
+The example  has 4 participants with Alice
 being the publisher and rest being the subscribers.
 Alice's is capable of publishing video streams at 2 qualities identified
 by their appropriate names.
 Bob subscribes to a low resolution